 Iota Zeta Sigma Alumnae Chapter

-The Iota Zeta Sigma Alumnae Chapter consists of women who maintain the focus of the Illustrious Founders of Sigma Gamma Rho Sorority, Incorporated.
-Chartered March 24, 2001 by twelve ladies, Iota Zeta Sigma members live out the motto of the sisterhood “Greater Service, Greater Progress” through community, social and civic events.
+The Iota Zeta Sigma Alumnae Chapter consists of women who maintain the focus of the Illustrious Founders of Sigma Gamma Rho Sorority, Inc. Chartered March 24, 2001 by twelve ladies, Iota Zeta Sigma members live out the motto of the sisterhood “Greater Service, Greater Progress” through community, social and civic events.

 The Iota Zeta Sigma Alumnae chapter is committed to providing ongoing support to local and national programs through our partnerships with organizations like Children’s Healthcare of Atlanta and the March of Dimes.
 We are also steadfast in our efforts to increase community awareness through a variety educational events.